gavin96m/CSC8208/doc/structure.md

 ## Requirement

-1. The heart rate must not be too fast
+1. The self rate must not be too fast
-2. The heart rate must not be too slow
+2. The self rate must not be too slow
 3. The ventricles must contract at a particular interval after the atria contract